JohnArcher/vscode-hollywood-mal/README.md

 You can find the Hollywood documentation here: <https://www.hollywood-mal.com/docs/html/hollywood/>

 *NOTICE*: The version number of this plugin correspondes with the version number of Hollywood.
-Therefore the first release version of this extension is 8.0.0.
+Therefore the first release version of this extension was 8.0.1.

 ## Table of Contents <!-- omit in toc -->